gsf/whiskers.js/README.md

 As you can see, "for" and "if" sections are closed by a corresponding tag with a leading slash.

-Variable tags may use dot notation.
-If the variable is a function, its return value will be used:

-    {object.variable}

 A partial tag begins with a greater-than sign.
 It is replaced by a sub-template at that spot in the template: